s2l1/Headless-Samourai-Dojo/README.md

 > Cause: Your Dojo is using an external bitcoind
 ```
 Did Tor bootstrap 100%?
-`./dojo.sh logs tor`
+` $ ./dojo.sh logs tor`

 when the syncing of the database has completed.

 Retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo
 ./dojo.sh onion
 Restrict the access to your host machine as much as possible by configuring its firewall.

 ADD END: SSH Key Login https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#login-with-ssh-keys
+!!!ADD PAIRING INSTRUCTIONS!!!
+!!!ADD START UP INSTRUCTIONS!!!
 ## 15. [AUTOSTART BITCOIND]
 !!!RETHINK SECTION AS DOJO MUST START PRIOR TO BITCOIND!!!